KirstineInvierno/Trend-Getter/README.md

  ## Entity Relationship Diagram
 ![alt text for screen readers](./tg_erd.png "Architecture Diagram")
 - This is the ERD which represents the setup of the user/mention data in the Postgres RDS.
-- We have set the database up in 3NF to avoid the replication of the data.
+- We have set the database up in 3NF to avoid the keeping of redundant data.
 ## Set-up
 - You must have the following repository secrets on GitHub:
     - AWS_ACCESS_KEY_ID